leg100/otf/docs/index.md

 ## VCS Providers

-VCS providers allow you to connect workspaces to git repositories.
-Once connected , you can trigger runs that source their configuration from a repository.
+To connect workspaces and modules to git repositories containing Terraform configurations, you need to provide OTF with access to your VCS provider.

 Firstly, create a provider for your organization.
 On your organization's main menu, select 'VCS providers'.